Monochromacy: Humans

-Rod Monochromacy
+Rod monochromacy

-Rod monochromacy (RM), also called congenital complete achromatopsia or total color blindness, is a rare and extremely severe form of an autosomal recessively inherited retinal disorder resulting in severe visual handicap.
+Rod monochromacy (RM), also called congenital complete achromatopsia or total color blindness, is a rare and extremely severe form of an autosomal recessively inherited retinal disorder resulting in severe visual impairment.
 People with RM have a reduced visual acuity, (usually about 0.1 or 20/200), have total color blindness, photo-aversion and nystagmus.
 The nystagmus and photo-aversion usually are present during the first months of life, and the prevalence of the disease is estimated to be 1 in 30,000 worldwide.
 Since patients with RM have no cone function, they lack photopic vision, relying entirely on their rods and scotopic vision, which is necessarily monochromatic.
 They therefore cannot see any color but only shades of grey.

-Cone Monochromacy
+Cone monochromacy

 Cone monochromacy (CM) is a condition defined by the exhibition of only one class of cones.
 A cone monochromat can have good pattern vision at normal daylight levels, but will not be able to distinguish hues.

 As humans typically exhibit three classes of cones, cone monochromats can hypothetically derive their photopic vision from any one of them, leading to three categories of cone monochromats: